32 Questions to Ask When Renting an Apartment: The Ultimate Checklist

 What does the security deposit cover?Find out exactly what the security deposit covers.
 Normal wear and tear is not typically considered proper cause for withholding the security deposit, so find out exactly what you must do upon move-out in order to have the deposit returned to you.

-What kind of parking is available?As in any major city, parking is sometimes hard to come by in Miami, and it can become a nightmare if you don’t have secured parking at home.
-Find out in advance what the parking situation is before you move into any apartment.
-In some cases, a parking space is included with the monthly rent, other buildings may offer valet only spaces, meaning only the valet parks your car.
+What kind of parking is available?As in any major city, parking is sometimes hard to come by in Miami, and it can become a nightmare if you don't have secured parking at home or must find street parking.
+Most new condo buildings will have a parking garage.
+Definitely ask when renting what the parking situation is before you decide, ideally during your apartment tour.
+In some cases, a parking space is included with the monthly rent, usually in the parking garage, while other buildings may offer valet only spaces, meaning only the valet parks your car.
 While in other buildings, you may have to pay extra for a designated parking spot or garage pass, or get on a waiting list for extra spaces.
 If parking is important to you, just be sure you asked exactly what parking type is assigned to that unit.

 What are the amenities and when can I use them?One of the best parts of living in apartment or condo buildings is the many amenities that are available for your enjoyment.
 Things like pools, BBQ areas, gyms, lounge rooms or media rooms, kids rooms, and office spaces can significantly increase your quality of life.
 So find out when these amenities are open, who can use them with you, and what you may need to do to reserve them.